 - We have a few playlists on Spotify to keep us amused and entertained.
 There’s everything from 80’s rock to Disney, Elvis to Rihanna.
 The kids love to have a sing along and laugh at Mom and Dad warbling along too.
 We try and guess which song will be coming up next and also which movie the songs are from.
 Easy entertainment that keeps us laughing together.

 - We invested in the Easyxplorer tray, from a small business owner on Instagram.
 It’s a fantastic idea, a lap tray that connects around the child to keep it secure.
 Our daughter loves to colour and this provides fantastic opportunity for her to get creative.
-There are colouring sheets and pens provided, a wipe clean mat which she can draw on, for fun she can have over and over again.
+There are colouring sheets and pens provided and a wipe clean mat which she can draw on.
+Providing fun she can have over and over again.
 Pockets on the sides of the tray means she can keep all her snacks and drinks in one place too, instead of dropping them all over the floor as normal.

-- They don’t need charging, games, or fiddly bits to hold.
+- Books don’t need charging, games, or fiddly bits to hold.
 A simple book can provide a good solid hour of entertainment over the course of a drive.
 My two eldest love to read.
-At the moment, current favourites are the beast quest series and David walliams.
+At the moment, current favourites are the Beast Quest series and David Walliams.
 I don’t think you can ever go wrong with a book.

 - There will be a point, on every car ride, a small person will whine from the back seat; “I’m huunnggrrryyy”.
-Provisions are made, in the form of sausage rolls, sandwiches ,and bags of crisps, and a big bottle of water to go around.
-For cold days, Costa do kiddies hot chocolate for 55 pence!
-Bargain price and the kids feel like they’ve had a treat.
+Provisions are always taken, in the form of sausage rolls, sandwiches , bags of crisps, and a big bottle of water to go around.
+For cold days, Costa do kiddies hot chocolate for 55p!
+A bargain price and the kids feel like they’ve had a treat.

-- After the picnic has been devoured, little hands needs to be cleaned.
+- After a picnic, little hands need to be cleaned.
 We use these wipes, from Jackson Reece, which are very kind, natural, and 100% biodegradable.
 They’re fantastic to keep in the car and also in bags for hikes.
 There is also a handy anti bacterial spray for service station visits.
-It is very compact to fit in bags or pockets, and even has a handy clip on the lid to hang onto belts!
+It is very compact to fit in bags or pockets, and even has a handy clip on the lid to hang on to belts!

 - If electronics are used, DO NOT forget the charger!
-We don’t use electronics as a rule, but we had a trip to Scotland that was 8 hours.
-The boys took their Ninetendo DS handhelds, but I forgot to take anything to charge it up with for the return journey.
-Oops.
+We don’t use electronics as a rule, but we had a trip to Scotland that took 8 hours.
+The boys took their Nintendo DS handhelds, but I forgot to take anything to charge it up for the return journey.
+Oops!